lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 Human-readable function types use specific user-friendly formats for each argument.
 These non generic parameters are first mapped to a normalized interval [0, 1] to be later evaluated and encoded as stardard normalized paramenters.

 In general, these maps are not linear (straight line maps).
 For each type of parameter, a Gaussian approach is employed, trying to cover a wide range of values for each category, but at the same time modeling the conversion so that central values (specially the range [0.25, 0.75]) map to the musical values that appear more frequently.

+To work seamlessly with Max, decimal part of floats are truncated to display only 6 digits on decoded genotypes.

 Since each species could require new domain-specific parameters, for each new parameter a mapping similar to those presented below must be defined.